rjb7731/LegalAdminAutomation/README.md

 PrintAll - Send all Pdf's to the printer within a specific file.

 Xeroxscanfind - Find all scanned images sent from a Xerox Printer within outlook

+Amendmentstracker - Scans an outlook sent folder for document amend requests and keeps track of how many requests have been sent to the person and outputs the info into a spreadsheet.